 In addition to emission limits, KWTE has some material limits for FG-COMBUSTORS.
 The steam load for each of the combustors is limited to 81,000 pounds of steam per hour, based upon a four-hour block average.
 Federal Regulation 40 CFR Part 60 Subpart Eb the Standards of Performance for Large Municipal Waste Combustors further limit the steam flow to 10% greater than what is achieved during stack testing.
 However, since the maximum four-hour block average plus 10% is greater than the limit of 81,000 pounds per steam per hour, the 81,000 pounds of steam per hour is the maximum allowable steam rate.
-At the time of the inspection, Unit 1 had a steam flow of 79,600 pounds per hour and Unit 2 had a steam flow of 78,700 pounds per hour.
-Records for the week of testing as well as a review for the previous 12 months, indicate that the 4-hour block averages are below the maximum 81,000 pounds per hour.
+At the time of the inspection, Unit 2 had a steam flow of 76,400 pounds per hour.
+As previously mentioned, Unit 1 was down at the time of the inspection.
+Records for the previous 12 months, indicate that the 4-hour block averages are below the maximum 81,000 pounds per hour.

 Natural gas usage is limited to 59,524 cubic feet per hour, per unit and to 104,000,000 cubic feet per calendar year, per unit.
-Records indicate that a total of 3,344,864 cubic feet for Unit 1, and 4,125,344 cubic feet for Unit 2.
-Both are for calendar year 2021.
+Records indicate that a total of 6,016,400 cubic feet for Unit 1, and 5,416,100 cubic feet for Unit 2.
+Both are for calendar year 2022.
 Only sweet natural gas is burned.